 The T18-M vehicle is equipped with a fibre-optic gyroscope (FOG) inertial navigation system (INS) assisted by a USBL (ultra-short baseline) system on the USV, to ensure very accurate positioning of the detected objects in minefields.

 60 years of experience in towed sonars

-The T18-M vehicle also benefits from ECA Group's expertise in towed systems for mine warfare since the middle of the 20th century.
+The T18-M vehicle also benefits from Exail's expertise in towed systems for mine warfare since the middle of the 20th century.
 This know-how is made up of design methods (in hydrodynamics, piloting, etc.) and operational experience during sea trials which have enabled the development of its design software for towed vehicles:

 - DUBM 41 minesweeping vehicle for the French Navy

 - LAGADMOR vehicle, carried out for the French Ministry of Defence